-Materiality Overall materiality: \$1,180,000, which represents approximately 5% of average profit before tax for the past three financial reporting years.
-We chose profit as the benchmark because, in our view, it is the benchmark against which the performance of the Company is most commonly measured by users and is a generally accepted benchmark.
-In our judgement, a three year average profit before tax provides a more stable basis for calculating materiality, allowing for possible volatility in claims experience.
-As reported above, we have three key audit matters, being: Key audit matters Valuation of claims liabilities Valuation of premium payback liability • Amortisation and recoverability of deferred acquisition costs (DAC).
+Overall materiality: \$1,124,000, which represents approximately 5% of the weighted average profit before tax for the past three financial reporting years.

+We chose weighted average profit before tax as the benchmark because, in our view, profit before tax is the benchmark against which the performance of the Company is most commonly measured by users, and is a generally accepted benchmark.
+In our judgement, a three year weighted average profit before tax provides a more stable basis for calculating materiality, allowing for possible volatility in claims experience.
+A higher weighting is given to more recent financial reporting years.

+Key audit matters

+As reported above, we have three key audit matters, being:

+- Valuation of claims liabilities

+- Valuation of premium payback liability

+- Amortisation and recoverability of deferred acquisition costs (DAC).